ruby-hyperloop/ruby-hyperloop.io/source/docs/dsl_overview.html.md

 `force_update!` is a component instance method that causes the component to re-rerender.

 `as_node` can be attached to a component or tag, and removes the element from the rendering buffer and returns it.
 This is useful when you need store an element in some data structure, or passing to a native JS component.
-When passing an element to another reactrb component `.as_node` will be automatically applied so you normally don't need it.
+When passing an element to another HyperReact component `.as_node` will be automatically applied so you normally don't need it.

 `render` can be applied to the objects returned by `as_node` and `children` to actually render the node.